CymChad/BaseRecyclerViewAdapterHelper/README.md

 ```
 #Use it item child click
-first you should add child view id
+first you should register child view id
 ```
  @Override
     protected void convert(BaseViewHolder helper, Status item) {